-We look forward to providing further updates to shareholders as results are received from the current study work programmes and conclusion of Jumelles' evaluation process on the EPP Project."
+We look forward to providing further updates to shareholders as results are received from additional activities underway during the second half of 2020."

-The Company will post its Annual Report and Accounts for the year ended 31 December 2018 ("2018 Annual Report and Accounts") to shareholders on 28 June 2019.

-The 2018 Annual Report and Accounts will be available on the Company's website www.zanagairon.com today.
+The Company's Annual Report and Accounts for the year ended 31 December 2019 ("2019 Annual Report and Accounts") have been posted to shareholders and will be available on the Company's website www.zanagairon.com today.